unpoly/unpoly2-slides/slides.md

 </body>
 ```

-Or to configure overlay targets manually:
+You may also configure overlay targets unobtrusively:

 ```js
 up.layer.config.popup.targets.push('.menu')              // for popup overlays